MatrixDJ96/EZBlocker2/README.md

 Mute ads:
 - <s>Basically Spotify desktop runs a web server on 127.0.0.1 that contains information about Spotify status.
 EZBlocker 2 attempts to extract song information hooking to this local server.
 To use this non-intrusive method, web helper in Spotify must be enabled.</s>
-- EZBlocker 2 attempts to extract song information hooking to the new Spotify Web API.
+- EZBlocker 2 attempts to extract song information hooking to the new [Spotify Web API][8].
 To use this official method you need to connect with your Spotify account (using any browser) and it is necessary to accept the request. (<a href="https://developer.spotify.com/assets/oauth.png">Example</a>)

 Block ads:
 - To prevent ads on Spotify from loading EZBlocker 2 must apply <b>hosts patches</b> on your system.
 These patches to be applied should require administrator rights.
-- Enabling this option will be disabled automatic update for Spotify!
+- <s>Enabling this option will be disabled automatic update for Spotify!</s>

 ### Error reporting